 His mother remarried, and he showed anger and resentment towards both of them.

 After graduating high school in 1967, Robert moved to Kansas City Art Institute to become a college professor.

-In his second year, he became involved in selling drugs and drinking alcohol when he was 19.
-He had a brief run-in with the law for the possession of LSD and marijuana but, the charges were dropped.
+Nineteen at the time and in his second year, he started selling drugs and drinking alcohol.
+He had a brief run-in with the law for the possession of LSD and marijuana, but the charges were dropped.
 The college asked him to leave after he murdered a dog in the name of art.

 In 1969, he bought a house on 4315 Charlotte Street, which was to become the murder house.
 Everyone in the neighborhood knew he was gay as there were a lot of male prostitutes in and out of his house.
 He provided a haven for some male prostitutes and drug addicts too.
 As he had no outside friends and relied on these young men for companionship, according to reports he engaged in sexual relations with some of the men and controlled them by loaning them money and letting them live rent-free.

 His neighbors described him as flamboyant and helpful in the community.
 In the beginning of 1980, he assisted the community in crime prevention and neighborhood watch.
 As chairman of South Hyde Park Crime Prevention, he was also part of the fundraising events.
 In the late 1980’s, he quit as chairman.

 For a brief time, he worked as a chef and had a side business that he ran from home.
 When his company flourished both nationally and internationally in 1981, he decided to open and run his store Bob’s Bazarre Bazaar fulltime.
 The shop sold novelty items to the occult market.

 In 1982, he rented a booth at the Westport flea market, where he sold primitive art, jewelry and antiques.
 It was a lucrative business, and he made a good profit, but it was not enough to maintain his daily expenses and it resulted in him selling his goods to other merchants at a loss.